Patrick Burnell

 Patrick Burnell (died 1491) was an Irish judge and Crown official of the fifteenth century.

+Biography

-He was a member of the prominent Burnell family, who were Lords of the Manor of Balgriffin in County Dublin for several generations, and produced several distinguished judges; in Patrick's own generation his cousin John Burnell was briefly Chief Baron of the Irish Exchequer.
+He was a member of the prominent Burnell family, who were Lords of the Manor of Balgriffin in County Dublin for several generations, and produced several distinguished judges; in Patrick's own generation, his cousin John Burnell was briefly Chief Baron of the Irish Exchequer.